 Pikas are small, cold-loving mammals that inhabit high-elevation regions all over the world, including the Himalayas and mountain ranges in Eurasia.
 The American Pika lives in the mountains of North America.
 Adapted to a narrow set of living condition, pikas do not hibernate but rather rely on the insulating effects of winter snowpack to keep their body temperature from dropping too low.
 During summer months, they rely on the cool temperatures under the talus fields to keep them from overheating.
 Pika’s spend all spring, summer, and fall furiously cutting grass and flowers, and adding them to “haystacks” in their burrows for winter food – earning them the nickname “Haymaker.”

 Scientists are currently studying if the adaptations that allow pikas to thrive in harsh, cold environments also make them vulnerable to a warming climate.
 Shortened periods for food collection, shifts in vegetation, and a reduction of insulating snowpack are some of the potential stresses caused by climate change.

-The Front Range Pika Project (FRPP) is a community science initiative that engages the pubic in field research on the effects of climate change on American pika.
+Colorado Pika Project (CPP, formerly Front Range Pika Project) is a community science initiative that engages the public in field research on the effects of climate change on American pika.

 In 2010 the U.S Fish and Wildlife Service determined that the American pika did not warrant protection under the Endangered Species Act.
 Rocky Mountain Wild, through the Front Range Pika Project, is collecting much needed data on this species to inform future listing decisions and conservation actions.